 Seed Biology - Molecular and Conservation Biology to Industrial Applications

 In this module you will develop an understanding of the importance of seeds and fruits for food chain security, the seed industry, and ecosystem conservation.
 You will look at the principles and importance of seed banking and the seed conservation work at Kew's Millenium Seed Bank to mitigate against climate change.
-You will examine the developmental and biochemical processes of seed storage reserve deposition, germination and reserve mobilisation, including the environmental control of seed germinsation.
+You will examine the developmental and biochemical processes of seed storage reserve deposition, germination and reserve mobilisation, including the environmental control of seed germination.
 You will analyse the key advantages of the seed habit, considering the morphological diversity of modern seeds and fruits which have evolved.